All you need to know about the new Omicron variant of COVID-19

 Stuffy rooms and areas give ample opportunity for the spread of pathogens.
 Ensuring windows are open helps to improve ventilation.
 Crowded areas must also be avoided to prevent the spread of this infection.

 The emergence of the new Omicron variant of the COVID-19 virus presenting with muscle pains, headache, sore throats and fever has raised a cause for alarm but could still be put to check by regular hand washing, complete vaccination, social distancing and avoiding crowded areas.
 From the foregoing, the sad reality is that COVID-19 and its variants may not disappear as fast as we may wish.
-Therefore, it is wise to learn practical ways to MOVING ON WITH LIFE INSPITE OF COVID-19.
+COVID is here to stay, therefore, it is wise to learn practical ways of Moving Forward from the Impact of the Corona Virus.